drj8022/dj2011/README.md

 dj2011
 ======

+Old, but not oldest version of my personal site.
-Yes kids, we used to do it like this
+Yes kids, we used to do it like this.